kaiergin/chessapp/README.txt

 Update 1/21/2016: King logic finished (not check or checkmate).
 Side frame added.
 Redo game button added.

 Update 1/22/2016: Changed piece movement to highlight piece when selected.
 Started to add pawn to queen when pawn reaches opposite side of board.
 Code comments coming soon.

+Update 1/22/2016: Pawn changes to queen when other side is reached.

+Update 1/25/2016: King bug fixed.
+Check logic started.
+Code comments started.
+Made function for switching resetting turn if false move is made.
+Saved about 250 lines of code.